kubernetes/kubernetes/docs/proposals/sysctl.md

 ```

 This extended syntax is a natural extension of that of alternative 1 and therefore can be implemented any time during alpha.

+Alternative 1 or 2 has to be chosen for the external API once the feature is promoted to beta.

 ### Application of the given Sysctls